-The simple answer is, “Only buy an online business with a future”, but that’s pretty vague.
+The kind of website you should buy is one with a future, but that’s pretty vague.

-So we need to look at specific types of websites instead of using broad generalizations.
+So we need to look at specific types of existing websites instead of using broad generalizations.

 Your primary choices when buying a website will be between an authority or niche site – both have their pros and cons.

-A site built around the ‘authority’ model should have a lot of traffic and rankings to work with, but you’ll pay far more for acquiring the site.
-But you will have to continue to produce a lot of quality content across a broad range of related topics to keep attracting new visitors and increase your earnings.
+A site built around the ‘authority’ model should have a lot of traffic and existing rankings to work with, but you’ll pay far more for acquiring the site.
+But you will have to continue to produce a lot of quality content across a broad range of related topics to build trust that keeps attracting new visitors and increase your earnings.